When Tod is being chased by Chief a second time (as an adult), there are several shots where his collar is missing.

-End of an Age: The film stands at an overlap between an old Disney and a new one: it was the last film to have any involvement from Disney's Nine Old Men Nine Old Men, the remainder of whom at the time retired during production (apart from Eric Larson, who remained as a trainer and consultant until 1986; he then died in 88), as well as one of the last productions to be handled by Walt Disney's descendants.
+End of an Age: The film stands at an overlap between an old Disney and a new one: it was the last film to have any involvement from Disney's Nine Old Men, the remainder of whom at the time retired during production (apart from Eric Larson, who remained as a trainer and consultant until 1986; he then died in 88), as well as one of the last productions to be handled by Walt Disney's descendants.
 Wolfgang Reithermann, who was the effective head of Disney Animation, died in a car crash around The Black Cauldron's release, and his death plus spiritual successor Jeffrey Katzenberg getting the department dropped in his lap PLUS the massive failure of Cauldron spelled the end of the old style of animation moviemaking.
 However, it was also the start of a new era, as the influx of fresh-faced artistic talent (save John Lasseter and Tim Burton, who's nasty experience of the then in-the-pits studio resulted in their being let go), along with the new management team of Eisner, Katzenberg and Wells, would spend the next decade making the films which eventually became the Disney Renaissance.

 Recursive Adaptation: The Disney books were inspired by the movie, which was inspired by the original novel.